Running Software in a chroot

 Setting up a root directory

-The easiest way to setup a sysroot is to download a prebuilt one from a Linux distribution, e.g. the rootfs tarball from Void Linux.
+The easiest way to get a fully functional sysroot is to download a prebuilt archive from a Linux distribution, e.g. the rootfs tarball from Void Linux.

 $ mkdir void_sysroot && cd void_syroot